esamattis/react-zorm/README.md

     when to validate the form.
 Set your own `onSubmit` on the form etc. Defaults to `true`.
 -   `customIssues: ZodIssue[]`: Any additional `ZodIssue` to be rendered within the error chain.
 This is commonly used to handle server-side field validation
--   `onFormdata(event: FormDataEvent)`: Convinience callback for accessing the [formdata event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/formdata_event) because React does not support it directly on the in JSX.
+-   `onFormData(event: FormDataEvent)`: Convinience callback for accessing the [formdata event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/formdata_event) because React does not support it directly on the in JSX.
 This can be used to modify the outgoing form without modifying the form on the DOM.
 See this [Codesandbox